gmh5225/Gamba.NET/Gamba.Native/SIMBA/README.md

-The SIMBA implementation here is from: https://github.com/pgarba/SiMBA-.
+This SIMBA implementation is from: https://github.com/pgarba/SiMBA-.